 Engaged couples use prenuptial agreements to protect wealth as well as provide for the other after divorce.
-If you are being asked to sign a prenup, keep in mind that as unromantic as it sounds, you have the right to your own attorney and a fair agreement.
+If your significant other is asking you to sign a prenup, keep in mind that as unromantic as it sounds, you have the right to your own attorney and a fair agreement.
 It is a chance to protect yourself in case the unimaginable happens.

 Familiarizing yourself with the process from an unbiased perspective is a good start.
-Here are a few key facts about getting a prenuptial agreement in Georgia:
+Here are a few key facts about prenuptial agreements in Georgia:

 Fact #1: A Prenuptial Agreement is a Legally Binding Contract